All the clear explanations, helpful tips, and essential links you need to complete a new character quickly and stress free.

 Armor Class

-Armor Class, almost always abbreviated as AC, depends on the armor your character is wearing and the equipment (typically shields) he/she is carrying.
+Armor Class, almost always abbreviated as AC, depends on the armor your character is wearing and the equipment (typically shields) said character is carrying.

 If your character is wearing armor, give the set in question a quick search.
 Your selection will either give you a hard number (chain mail, for example, grants the wearer a 16 AC) or it will give you some math to do: a number to add to your Dexterity Modifier (leather armor is an 11 + your Dexterity Modifier).